activecm/ipfix-rita/converter/stitching/README.md

 The stitching manager handles coordinating the work for a set of parallel stitching workers.

 The main stitching algorithm is explained in the following flowchart.
+You will likely need to zoom in on the SVG file.

 ![Stitching Manager Algorithm](Stitching%20Manager%20Algorithm.svg)

 The Stitching Manager contains the main processing loop.
 On each iteration, the manager consumes a new `input.Flow` object, distributes it to an appropriate stitcher, and checks if the stitching matcher needs flushed.
 If the stitching matcher needs flushed, the stitchers are flushed and paused, and the matcher is flushed.
 Then the loop begins again.